 I attended St. Joseph’s Elementary School and Bishop Amat Memorial High School, both in La Puente.
 I received a Bachelor of Arts degree from Claremont McKenna College in 1994, with a double major in History and Philosophy, Politics, and Economics (PPE).
 I then studied at the University of California, Berkeley, where I received both a M.A. degree (1996) and a Ph.D.
 (2002) in United States History.

 I have been actively employed in higher education since 1995, beginning first as a teaching assistant at UC Berkeley, and then as an instructor, both at Cal and at Vista Community College (now Berkeley City College).
 I accepted my first tenure-track teaching position when I joined the faculty of California State University, Monterey Bay in August 2002.
 At CSUMB I worked as an Assistant Professor in the Division of Humanities and Communication, or HCOM.
 I served as the coordinator of the Chicana/o-Latina/o Studies Program and taught courses in the Department of New Humanities for Social Justice.

 In January 2006, I joined the faculty of Pomona College, one of the collection of higher education institutions collectively known as the “Claremont Colleges.”
-I hold a joint appointment in the History Department and the Intercollegiate Department of Chicana/o ~ Latina/o Studies, where I teach classes primarily focused on Latina/o History.
+I hold a joint appointment in the History Department and the Intercollegiate Department of Chicana/o ~ Latina/o Studies, where I teach classes focused on Latina/o histories, race in the modern US, oral history, and social movements of the sixties.
 In 2012 I was awarded tenure and promoted to Associate Professor.

 Along with my wife and our three children, I live peacefully in Pomona, California.